Bystander Intervention Training 101 — Q.E.D. Astoria

 Who is welcome to participate?

-The training is open to all – they are not intended exclusively for allies.
+The trainings are open to all – they are not intended exclusively for allies.
 The training will help us to understand how our race, gender, religion, and other elements of our identity inform how we intervene.